programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 Since your `_data` folder contains several metadata files, the next step is to tell the CollectionBuilder template which one to use for your exhibition.

 To do this, you will edit the `_config.yml` file.
-Under the heading **# COLLECTION SETTINGS** change line 37 `metadata: demo-metadata` to the name of your metadata file you just uploaded.
+Under the heading **# COLLECTION SETTINGS** change the line `metadata: demo-metadata` to the name of your metadata file you just uploaded.
 In our example, we changed it to `metadata: ph-demo-playbills`.

 {% include figure.html filename="en-tr-digital-exhibition-collectionbuilder-04.png" alt="Screenshot of the relevant section of the config.yml file showing where to point CollectionBuilder to your metadata file." caption="Figure 4.
 Screenshot of the relevant section of the `config.yml` file showing where to point CollectionBuilder to your metadata file." %}